Blue Wild Indigo

 Bean family (Fabaceae)

 Range & Habitat: Blue Wild Indigo may be native to NE Illinois in the Chicago area, or it could be a horticultural escape (see Distribution Map).
 In either case, this plant is extremely rare, and perhaps extirpated from the state as wild populations have not been observed in many years.
 The primary range of Blue Wild Indigo extends northward to the Ohio River, although isolated populations of this plant have been found further to the north in several states.
 A dwarf variety of this species also occurs further to the west.
-Habitats include rocky open woodlands, mesic black soil prairies, and gravel prairies.
-In other states, such as Indiana, it has been observed along the rocky banks of rivers.
+Habitats include rocky open woodlands, gravel prairies, and rocky banks of rivers.
 Occasional wildfires are probably beneficial in maintaining populations of this plant by reducing competition from woody vegetation.

 Photographic Location: The above photographs were taken from the webmaster's wildflower garden in Urbana, Illinois.